Skip to main content

 Once the correct password is provided, the file is cleaned automatically and shows the same “Cleaned” status as your other files.

-Inserting an attachment list
+Inserting an attachment list or table

 Click Insert Attachment List to add a formatted summary into the email body.
 The button includes a dropdown arrow with two format options: